lra/mackup/README.md

 ## What's up with the weird name

-Mackup is just a contraction of Mac and Backup.
+Mackup is just a portmanteau of Mac and Backup.
 It is simple, short, and easy to remember, and it corresponds with the whole idea of Mackup: the simpler – the better!
 (And I suck at naming stuff, but who doesn't.)